To build or buy.

-All businesses were not created (& shouldn’t be) equal; this does not mean that you cannot learn from how others have tackled similar challenges.
-You might be impressed with how a moving company thinks and apply the same logic to a sports club.
+Of course, all businesses were not created (& shouldn’t be) equal; this does not mean that you cannot learn from how others have tackled similar challenges.
+Moreover, you might be impressed with how a moving company thinks and apply the same logic to a sports club.

 “We own the data, we have integrated all systems with each other (more or less) and we also have some analytics platform.
 So maybe we already have a CDP in place”.

-There is a modern way of connecting the data for optimal performance and there is an old-school way of doing that.
-If you don’t leverage your data today to its full potential, it is time to re-think the process.
+There is a modern way of connecting the data for optimal performance and there is an old-school way of doing that, which is limited.
+So, if you are not leveraging your data today to its full potential, using modern technology such as a CDP, it is time to re-think the process.